Health Vibes - lack of sleep makes us looney tunes, eggs with painted crazy faces

 • The brain is able to receive & process new information better.

-• Empties Waste - Quality sleep helps the brain empty out the waste & toxic products that accumulate during the day, like plaque forming substances.
+• Empties Waste - Quality sleep helps the brain empty out waste & toxic junk that accumulate during the day, like plaque forming substances in the brain.

 • Development - During early development, the primary brain activity is sleep.
 Makes sense that infants sleep so much as the brain takes longer than anything else to develop completely.